TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Repository.rst

 .. attention::
    Depending on the query settings hidden or even deleted objects can become visible.
-This might be cause information disclosure.
+This might cause sensitive information to be disclosed.
 Use with care.

 When the query settings should only be changed for a certain method they can be set in the method itself: